vanshita-vekta/iMfo2/images/README.md

-contains al images used for website
+contain images used in index page